galloty/GFP/README.md

 *g*<sub>*7*</sub> = 2072005925466 (from Jens Kruse Andersen, May 06 2007).
 *g*<sub>*8*</sub> = 240164550712338756 (from Kellen Shenton, Aug 13 2020).

-The integer sequence is https://oeis.org/A090872.
+This integer sequence is https://oeis.org/A090872.